rmcollgit/ETL-to-PowerBI-Project/README.md

 - Buttons on the side of each page allow you to easily switch between pages.
 - Just click the button whilst pressing Ctrl to move page.

+## Contributing
+Contributions are welcome, if you'd like to suggest a feature, fix a bug, or improve the dashboard:

+1. Fork the repository

+2. Create a new branch: git checkout -b feature/your-feature-name

+3. Make your changes and commit: git commit -m "Add feature"

+4. Push to your fork: git push origin feature/your-feature-name

+5. Open a pull request